-&lt;sup>250 FACT SHEET: EOIR'S OFFICE OF LEGAL ACCESS PROGRAMS, supra note 243, at 4.
+252 FACT SHEET: EOIR'S OFFICE OF LEGAL ACCESS PROGRAMS, supra note 245, at 4.

-&lt;sup>251 Exec.
-Office for Immigration Rev., Self Help Materials, U.S. DEP'T OF JUSTICE, https://www.justice.gov/eoir/self-help-materials (last updated May 17, 2016).
+253 Exec.
+Office for Immigration Rev., Self Help Materials, U.S. DEP'T OF JUSTICE,

-&lt;sup>254 Self Help Materials, supra note 251.
+256 Self Help Materials, supra note 253.

-Unaccompanied Children, and the Remote Access Initiative.
-255 OLAP is also responsible for maintaining the List of Pro Bono Legal Service Providers for all immigration courts.
+OLAP runs several additional programs geared toward improving representation in immigration proceedings - including the Board of Immigration Appeals Pro Bono Project, the National Qualified Representative Program, the Baltimore Representation Initiative for Unaccompanied Children, and the Remote Access Initiative.257 OLAP is also responsible for maintaining the List of Pro Bono Legal Service Providers for all immigration courts.258 b.

-b.
 Forms and Electronic Assistance

 EOIR also provides online access to a variety of resources.
-First, EOIR makes basic forms available on its website, though e-filing is not currently supported.
-Available forms include those needed to file a change of address (EOIR-33/IC, "Alien's Change of Address Form/Immigration Court") and file for asylum (I-589, "Application for Asylum and For Withholding of Removal"), among others.
-257 As is discussed below, the forms may prove challenging for use by self-represented parties.
+First, EOIR makes forms available on its website, though e-filing is not currently supported.
+Available forms include those needed to file a change of address (EOIR-33/IC, "Alien's Change of Address Form/Immigration Court") and file for asylum (I-589, "Application for Asylum and For Withholding of Removal"), among others.259

-EOIR makes a number of additional resources available online that may benefit selfrepresented parties.
-For instance, the "Self-Help Materials" portion of the website provides a number of documents - prepared by third party nonprofit organizations - to assist selfrepresented parties in answering specific questions, such as "Do You Need a Lawyer?" and "Did You Miss Your Hearing?".
-EOIR's website also contains a "virtual law library" that provides self-represented parties the opportunity to read case law relevant to removal proceedings.
-Finally, the agency published two explanatory documents, the "Immigration Court Practice Manual" and "Board of Immigration Appeals Practice Manual" on its website.
-These documents provide explanation of the immigration court system and the Board of Immigration Appeals; detail removal procedures; and include information on logistics regarding evidence, filings, and representation.
+EOIR makes a number of additional resources available online that may benefit self-represented parties.
+For instance, the "Self-Help Materials" portion of the website provides a number of documents - prepared by third party nonprofit organizations - to assist self-represented parties in answering specific questions, such as "Do You Need a Lawyer?" and "Did You Miss Your Hearing?".260 EOIR's website also contains a "virtual law library" that provides self-represented parties the opportunity to read case law relevant to removal proceedings.261 Finally, the agency published two explanatory documents, the "Immigration Court Practice Manual" and "Board of Immigration Appeals Practice Manual" on its website.262 These documents provide explanation of the immigration court system and the Board of Immigration Appeals, detail removal procedure, and include information on logistics regarding evidence, filings, and representation.
 Some of the text is in plain language; however, both the volume of information and the depth is likely to be overwhelming to self-represented parties.
-The documents are 250 and 219 pages, respectively, and utilize legal terminology, acronyms, and statutory and regulatory citations to an extent likely to prove confusing to those not already familiar with EOIR's procedures.
+The documents are 250 and 219 pages, respectively, and utilize legal terminology, acronyms, and statutory and regulatory citations to an extent that may prove confusing to those not already familiar with EOIR's procedures.263